2-day Trad Climbing Course

 WHEN IS THE NEXT COURSE?

 Trad climbing courses run from October to May.
 Visit our Course Calendar for scheduled course dates.
-Custom courses can be created on alternative dates by request.
+Please contact us to arrange custom courses, private training and guided ascents.

 “The course content & place was fantastic.
 Appreciate the individualized considerations and recommendations as the course progressed”- David Lee